broadinstitute/quickboard/docs/beginner_example.md

         TabA,
         TabB    # Our new tab...
     ],
-    data_paths={
-        'Tab A': 'data_a.tsv',
-        'Tab B': 'data_b.tsv'    # ...and data to go with it!
-    }
 )
 ```

 And there it is -- a blank canvas waiting to be filled with anything you'd like!
 Now would be a good time to practice
-some of the ideas discussed here and turn Tab B into a sophisticated tab like Tab A!
+some of the ideas discussed here and turn Tab B into a sophisticated tab like Tab A using `data_b`!

 ### Final Hierarchy and Code